There are many reasons why a worker experiencing threats or violence might choose not to report or seek help, including:

 How to Respond to a Report or Disclosure of Violence

-- Consider securing access to e-mail and personal contact information of the employee experiencing violence, especially if the alleged perpetrator is a co-worker.
+- Consider securing access to e-mail and personal contact information of the worker experiencing violence, especially if the alleged perpetrator is a co-worker.
 In some jurisdictions, survivors of domestic or sexual violence may be eligible for a confidential post office box.

 Ongoing Privacy Considerations